-The introduction of the fintech legislation (see question 3.3)
+The introduction of the fintech legislation (see question 3.3) reduced the number of hurdles for fintech businesses in Switzerland.

-reduced the hurdles for fintech businesses in Switzerland and, thus, also for fintech businesses established outside of Switzerland if they want to service the Swiss market.
 In general, it can also be said that the Swiss inbound cross-border regulatory regime for financial services is fairly liberal in comparison to international regulation.
 Many Swiss financial market regulatory laws do not apply to fintech (and other) businesses that are domiciled abroad and serve customers in Switzerland on a pure cross-border basis, i.e. without employing persons permanently on the ground in Switzerland or by frequent travel to Switzerland.
-Notably, the BA and the AMLA apply only to foreign operators that have established a relevant physical presence in Switzerland, e.g. a branch or representative office.
+Notably, the BA, the FinIA and the AMLA apply only to foreign operators that have established a relevant physical presence in Switzerland, e.g. a branch or representative office.
 That said, cross-border operators that are not regulated in Switzerland should refrain from creating an (inaccurate) appearance of "Swissness", e.g. by using a ".ch" website or referring to Swiss contact numbers or addresses.
 Furthermore, the new Swiss financial services regulation pursuant to the FinSA also captures foreign financial service providers that service clients in Switzerland from abroad on a pure cross-border basis; a significant departure from the otherwise liberal regulatory inbound regime.

-Separately, it should be noted that some areas of Swiss financial regulation are more restrictive with regard to cross-border activities, notably the regulation of collective investment schemes as well as insurance regulation.
+Separately, it should be noted that some areas of Swiss financial regulation are more restrictive with regard to cross-border activities, notably the regulation of collective investment schemes as well as insurance regulation and consumer credit regulation.